JudeWillmer/Windows-Server-2022-Administration-Lab/01 - User and Group Management/README.md

 ## Objective

-Disable an **Active Directory** user account to prevent access while retaining the account and its associated data for future administration if required.
+Disable an Active Directory user account to prevent access while retaining the account and its associated data for future administration if required.

 ---

 ## Implementation

-I disabled an existing **Active Directory** user account using **Active Directory Users and Computers**.
+I disabled an existing Active Directory user account using Active Directory Users and Computers.
 Disabling an account is a common administrative task performed when an employee leaves an organisation, takes an extended period of leave, or when temporary access needs to be suspended without permanently deleting the account.

 ---